quadrama/quadrama.github.io/_posts/2016-10-21-analysing-speech.md

 ### Semantics

 Now we are counting the number of words from different word fields.
-We are directly accessing the word lists in (github.com/quadrama/metadata)[https://github.com/quadrama/metadata/tree/master/fields].
-The spider web plots shown in (this post)[{{site.url}}/blog/2016/10/07/ottokar-capulet] are displayed using Javascript in the browser, but we'll display some other plotting options below.
+We are directly accessing the word lists in [github.com/quadrama/metadata](https://github.com/quadrama/metadata/tree/master/fields).
+The spider web plots shown in [this post]({{site.url}}{% post_url 2016-10-07-ottokar-capulet %}) are displayed using Javascript in the browser, but we'll display some other plotting options below.

 ```R
 # Again, we take only the top 10 figures.
 This makes sense for almost all analyses.